bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 ---
 ## 🗂️ Sprint Task Lists
 ### To Do
 ### In Progress
-- [ ] Add projectiles to Malice activations.
-- [ ] Flip position of pile and label for pile (label goes on top)
-- [ ] **Charon Improvements**
-	- [ ] When Charon goes to slam, make him raise his hands slightly first.
-(I think he already does this)
-	- [ ] Improve the feedback for payment of life at toss's start.
-Have Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
-Even adding a slight delay might help.
-This slam should have a more basic effect than the malice slam, but can otherwise be similar.
-- [ ] **Improved Graphical effects for coins**
-	- [ ] Play slight particle effect for any power use (burst of colored pixels, color changes per coin).
-	- [ ] Activating a coin - burst of particles;
-	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect.
-Also perhaps shake.
-	- [ ] Shadow - add a static sprite underneath the coin.
-This might look good enough with how flips work.
-If not, we can try animating it too.
-	- [ ] When purchasing a coin from the shop, play flip animation as it moves into player row.
-	- [x] Flash on upgrade (in shop too).
-	- [x] Shake when this coin's power is used.
-	- [x] Move up when power is activated.
-Move down when power is deactivated.
-- [ ] **Coin Flip Animation**
-	- [x] Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
-	- [ ] Effect when a coin is tossed or lands(?)
-- [ ] **Arrows of Night**
-	- [ ] Make arrows follow mouse or something (move to center and rotate to follow mouse patron token?); even better if they actually shoot when used
-	- [ ] Arrows are placed on table from Charon like other things.
-	- [ ] Add back the slight randomness to arrow pile, it was better.
-- [ ] **Screen Shake**
-	- [ ] Screen shake on Charon slam.
-	- [ ] Screen shake during death.
-	- [ ] Camera zoom in/out slightly during death.
-- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
-	- [ ] Souls visibly shatter (disintegrate); then we launch an invisible projectile with particle trail towards the monster coin as it disintegrates.

 ### Done
 - [x] **Building Blocks Revisit**
 	- [x] Shifted Snare